nhandz2008/sci-project/docs/PHASE3_COMPETITION_MANAGEMENT_PLAN.md

   - Indices for `title`, `registration_deadline`, `is_approved`, `is_featured`
 - Business rules:
   - On create: set defaults (`is_active=True`, `is_featured=False`, `is_approved=False`)
-  - On update: prevent setting past `registration_deadline`
+  - ✅ On update: prevent setting past `registration_deadline` (schema validator)
   - Optional: add audit fields for moderation (`approved_by`, `approved_at`, `rejection_reason`)
+  - ✅ Fields added in `Competition` model
+  - ✅ Values set by approve/reject endpoints (approved_by, approved_at, rejection_reason)

 ---